letscontrolit/ESPEasy/docs/source/Tools/Tools.rst

 Allow Fetch by Command
 ----------------------

-This checkbox allows provisioning via commands.
+This list of checkboxes per file allows provisioning via commands.
-These commands are not restricted, so they can also be given via HTTP or MQTT.
+These ``Provision*`` commands are not restricted, so they can also be given via HTTP or MQTT.

 However, they can only be executed when:

-* Allow Fetch by Command is enabled
+* the file at Allow Fetch by Command is checked
-* the file to download is checked
+* the file at Files to Download is *also* checked
 * URL (+ optional credentials) is stored

 The commands are: